 What we are doingRADS is collaborating with Akhter Hameed Khan Resource Centre (AHKRC) to develop and urban laboratory where ideas in social development may be tested.
 AHKRC implements many of the ideas; and RADS does the measurement and reports these in public domain.
-Interesting links are:
+Updates on this work are available at:

 Dhok Hassu Urban Poverty Site and Laboratory

 Research Trial Site